I Hate Coconut Oil: Does That Make Me a Horrible Person?

 Illustrated by Ly Ngo.

 First, I spoke with dermatologist Dennis Gross, MD.
 "Coconut oil is known for being hydrating," he explains.
-"An oil’s goal is the same as a moisturizer or cream — to moisturize.
+"An oil’s goal is the same as a moisturiser or cream — to moisturise.
 The difference is [that] the oil does not contain alcohols or silicones."
-Dr. Gross says he uses coconut extract and coconut water as ingredients in his products for their moisturizing and anti-inflammatory properties.
+Dr. Gross says he uses coconut extract and coconut water as ingredients in his products for their moisturising and anti-inflammatory properties.
 But, he notes, acne sufferers should stay away from coconut oil and opt for oil-free hydrators instead.

 Advertisement